Sex Therapy: The Session

-Sex Therapy: The Session is the fourth studio album by American R&B recording artist Robin Thicke, released December 15, 2009 on Star Trak Entertainment in the United States.
-Sex Therapy also features guest contributions by Jay-Z, Game, Kid Cudi, Snoop Dogg, Nicki Minaj and Estelle.
-The album debuted at number 9 on the US Billboard 200 chart, selling 123,000 copies in its first week.
-Upon its release, Sex Therapy received generally positive reviews from music critics.
+Sex Therapy: The Session is the fourth studio album by American R&B singer Robin Thicke, released December 15, 2009 on Star Trak Entertainment in the United States.
+The album marked a broader musical approach for Thicke, incorporating stronger hip-hop influences and a more collaborative production process while embracing the sensual themes associated with his music and pursuing a lighter, more accessible sound.
+Thus, Sex Therapy: The Session features an expanded roster of guest artists, including Jay-Z, Game, Kid Cudi, Snoop Dogg, Nicki Minaj and Estelle.